Panic of 1930: Role of the Federal Reserve System

 The Federal Reserve, created in 1913 in response to the Panic of 1907, did not expand national money supply during this time period.
 The regional Federal Reserve Banks took different approaches to the panic.

 The Federal Reserve Bank of St. Louis followed the real bills doctrine and did not open the discount window to its member banks in trouble following the collapse of Caldwell and Company.
 The Federal Reserve Bank of Atlanta opened the discount window to solvent member banks which had illiquid securities and needed liquidity.
 Banks under the Atlanta Fed had a lower failure rate than those under the St. Louis Fed, lending credence to the theory that the panic was largely an issue of liquidity rather than solvency.

 Explanations

 Illiquidity coupled with a contagion of fear is seen as the major factor in precipitating the financial crisis.
 A contagion of fear led to higher short-term demand for currency and further strained the liquidity of banks and as a result made them cash flow insolvent.
 The contagion also led banks to dump their earning assets to build up their reserves which led to the failure of some banks otherwise solvent.

 Balance sheet insolvency is seen as another possible explanation for the banking panic.
-However, data shows that most bank failures due to balance sheet insolvency happened between the panics between 1930-1933 while most bank failures due to illiquidity happened during the actual bank panics.
+However, data shows that most bank failures due to balance sheet insolvency happened between the panics between 1930 and 1933 while most bank failures due to illiquidity happened during the actual bank panics.
 Illiquidty shocks were observed by measuring increased hoarding.